 However, as of 31st January 2020, Uber has ceased operating in Columbia following drivers having their cars seized and licences taken away.

-The US tech giant has around two million active users in the country, and roughly 88,000 drivers, but was forced to retreat after the head of the Industry and Commerce department, which regulates the market, said that the company was guilty of "unfair competition" and a "significant advantage" over older and more traditional taxi services.
+The US tech giant has around two million active users in the country, and roughly 88,000 drivers, but the service was forced to retreat after the head of the Industry and Commerce department, which regulates the market, said that the company was guilty of "unfair competition" and a "significant advantage" over older and more traditional taxi services.

 Although Uber’s exit means less competition and potentially fewer drivers, Columbia has a well-established and impressive fleet of Korean-made yellow taxis that are a safe, reliable and relatively inexpensive way of getting around.